bearing/dosenet-raspberrypi/README.md

 |  Argument   | Short Cut | Example Usage | Defaults |
 |-------------|:---------:|---------------|:--------:|
 |`--Weather_Port`|`-a`|`python managers.py -s 5 --Weather_Port (a port using Adafruit_BME280 package)`|`DEFAULT_WEATHER_PORT` (see `globalvalues.py`)|

+___
+### Circuit Testing

+Run in the same directory as normal: `~/dosenet-raspberrypi/`

+		circuit_test.py
+> **Usage**
+>> `python circuit_test.py`
+>
+> Pretty simple usage, there are no extra options to add in like with
+> the many options in `managers.py`

+Once this program is executed at the terminal, it will ask you many questions that are relevant for setting up the testing.

+For example, the first question that gets asked is:
+*"Does this PiHat have the new LED configuration?"*
+In this case, the "new" LED configuartion is referring to the pins that the 3-hole header for the LEDs is connected to on the PiHit.
+If it is connected across pin
+\#'s 13, 16 and 19 (i.e with two wires on the right side of the header to hook up the OLED screen) then the PiHat has the new LED configuration.
+This will be the case for any newer or newly made PiHats.
+The old (or original) LED configuration has the 3-hole header for the LEDs connected across pin
+\#'s 19, 20, and 21 (i.e with no space on the right side of the header).
+This will be the case for any older devices, so if there is ever an old device that we get back because it is acting weirdly, then it would be a good idea to run this test to make sure that the data collection is working.

+Next the program will go through each of the 4 relevant sensors and ask if they are connected to the device.
+It will also ask if you would like to log the data from the testing session, meaning save the data collected in .txt files in the `/home/pi/` directory.